 Mixed hardwood consists of lighter types of hardwood with a thin layer of bark.
 It is often sold as a discount product.
 Suitable when lighting a fire or when lighting a fire to create a cosy atmosphere.

 Birch is a medium-hard type of wood with a thin layer of bark.
 It’s easy to light a fire with it.
-It can be used both in wood burning stoves and Russian ovens with a high efficiency as well as in open fireplaces.
+It can be used both in wood burning stoves and Russian ovens with a high efficiency, as well as in open fireplaces.

 Beech is a hard type of wood with a thin layer of bark.
 It can be hard to light a fire with it so you should use kindling of a lighter type of wood when lighting a fire.
 Suitable for wood burning stoves and boilers.
 Good for long-term heating.

 Oak is a hard type of wood with a thick layer of bark.
 It can be hard to light a fire using oak wood.
 That’s why it’s an advantage to use it along with lighter types of wood.
-Only burns optimally when there is plenty of draught.
+Only burns optimally when there is plenty of draft.